SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 });
 ```

-## Quick Buy on the Product Detail Page
+## Quick Buy on the Product Details Page

-Quick Buy wallet buttons (Google Pay and Apple Pay) can be displayed directly on the product detail page (PDP), allowing customers to complete a purchase for a single product without first adding it to the cart.
+Quick Buy wallet buttons (such as Google Pay and Apple Pay) can be displayed directly on the Product Details Page (PDP), allowing customers to complete a purchase for a single product without first adding it to the cart.

 When the `OpfQuickBuyButtonsComponent` is placed in a PDP content slot, Spartacus automatically uses a single-product transaction flow instead of the active-cart flow.
-This context-based selection is handled internally by `OpfQuickBuyTransactionService`, which delegates to either `OpfQuickBuyActiveCartTransactionService` (cart page) or `OpfQuickBuySingleProductTransactionService` (PDP) based on where the component is rendered.
+This context-based selection is handled internally by `OpfQuickBuyTransactionService`, which delegates to either `OpfQuickBuyActiveCartTransactionService` if the user is on the Cart page, or `OpfQuickBuySingleProductTransactionService` if the user on the Product Details Page.

-### Product Quantity on the PDP
+### Product Quantity on the Product Details Page

 When a customer changes the quantity in the **Add to Cart** counter on the PDP, the selected quantity is tracked by `CartItemQuantityService` (from `@spartacus/cart/base/root`).
 The Quick Buy service reads this value when initiating a single-product transaction, so the correct quantity is used without requiring the product to be added to the cart first.

 The `CartItemQuantityService` is automatically wired up in `AddToCartComponent` and requires no additional configuration.

-### Enabling Pickup-In-Store for PDP Quick Buy
+### Enabling Pickup-In-Store for Quick Buy on the Product Details Page

 If your storefront uses the Pickup-In-Store feature, you can extend PDP Quick Buy to respect the selected pickup location.
 Install the optional module by adding `OpfQuickBuyPickupInStoreModule` from `@spartacus/opf/quick-buy/pickup-in-store` to your feature module imports.

-This module provides `OpfQuickBuyPickupInStoreSingleProductService`, which replaces the default single-product service and ensures the selected store is included in the quick-buy transaction.
+This module provides the `OpfQuickBuyPickupInStoreSingleProductService`, which replaces the default single-product service and ensures the selected store is included in the quick-buy transaction.

-To install using schematics, run:
+To install using schematics, run the following command:

 ```bash
 ng add @spartacus/opf --features=OPF-Quick-Buy-Pickup-In-Store